SoftwareFlow/vip_taxi/README.md

       - super_diamond vehicle model for luxury feeling
       - always black car
       - VIP license plate
-- [ ] Bugfixes & more commands for control
+- [x] v1.1.0 more commands for control
+      - command /holdtaxi for ... hold the drive
+      - command /gotaxi for continue the drive
+      - command /canceltaxi for cancel the drive
 - [ ] Bugfixes & NUI for easier control
 - [ ] Music Control
 - [ ] NUI Update with option for more waypoints and real taxi behavior (GOAL) :tada: